Mikhail Vielgorsky: Education

-Mikhail Vielgorsky's special passion was music and was known to be an excellent performer and composer.
-And although an amateur, according to Schumann's opinion, he was "a genius amateur."
+Mikhail Vielgorsky had a special passion for music and was known to be an excellent performer and composer.
+And although an amateur, according to Schumann, was "a genius amateur."
 He also had said that Vielgorsky was "the most ingenious dilettante I have ever known."
 Already in childhood, he showed outstanding musical abilities: he played the violin well and tried to compose.
-Vielgorski received a versatile musical education and studied music theory and harmony with the Spanish composer V. Martin-y-Soler, as well as composition with the German conductor and pianist Wilhelm Taubert.
-Back in 1804, when the whole family lived in Riga, Vielgorsky took part in family music-making in the evenings: the part of the first violin was performed by his father, the viola - by himself, and the cello part - by his brother Matvey, another outstanding musician-performer.
-Not limiting himself to the knowledge he had acquired, Vielgorsky continued his studies of composition in Paris with Luigi Cherubini, the famous Italian composer and Music Theorist.
+Vielgorski received a comprehensive musical education and studied music theory and harmony with the Spanish composer Vincente Martin-y-Soler, as well as composition with the German conductor and pianist Wilhelm Taubert.
+Back in 1804, when living Riga with his family, Vielgorsky took part in music-making in the evenings: the part of the first violin was performed by his father, the viola - by himself, and the cello part - by his brother Matvey, another musician-performer.
+Vielgorsky continued his studies of composition in Paris with Luigi Cherubini.

 Profession

-Mikhail Vielgorsky, alongside his compositional work and musicianship, acted as the Actual Privy Councilor to Catherine II or Catherine The Great.
+Mikhail Vielgorsky, alongside his compositional work and musicianship, acted as an Actual Privy Councilor to Catherine II or Catherine The Great.